On superfluidity of indirect excitons in transition metals trichalcogenides van der Waals heterostructures: Model, results and discussions

 As stated above, our studies reveal that the maximum $T_{c}$ occurs along the chain direction.
 This can be explained by TMTCs monolayer structure.
 The simplest description of geometrical structures known as quasi-one-dimensional compounds is usually in terms of the condensation of small clusters of atoms into infinite chains.
 In TMTCs, trigonal prismatic units MX$_{6}$ with six atoms of chalcogenides and one atom of transition metal condense laterally into the two-dimensional layers of MX$_{3}$ and longitudinally into the one-dimensional linear chains of the MX$_{6}$.
 In other words, these compounds crystallize in a chain structure \cite{Hodeau78} composed of wedge-shaped trigonal prisms stacked one on top of the other, base to base, while the metal atom at the center of each prism is coordinated to six chalcogen atoms at the corners of the prisms.

 For instance, ZrS$_{3}$ has a rather strong in plane structural anisotropy due to weak chain-chain interaction.
-Each ZrS$_{3}$ layer consists of 1D chains made of MX$_{6}$ octahedrons extending along the $b-$direction \citep{Ait94,Pant2016, Jin2015} that are weakly coupled laterally in $a$-axis direction where the M$-$X linkages between chains via two chalcogen atoms in neighboring chains are held together weakly by forces of the van der Waals type.
+Each ZrS$_{3}$ layer consists of 1D chains made of MX$_{6}$ octahedrons extending along the $b$ direction \citep{Ait94,Pant2016, Jin2015} that are weakly coupled laterally in the $a$ axis direction where the $M$-$X$ linkages between chains via two chalcogen atoms in neighboring chains are held together weakly by forces of the van der Waals type.
 Inside the 1D prismatic chain, the unit orientated along $b$, six atoms of S are equally separated from the metal atom Zr at $\sim 2.63$ \AA , but the S atoms outside of the chain are slightly farther away $\sim 2.75$ {\AA} \cite{Pant2016}.
 This difference in bonds' length results in slightly decoupled 1D-chain like structures confined in the $ab-$ plane.
 It is worth noting the results for bonds' length stated above are consistent with earlier structural studies on ZrS$_{3}$ \cite{Wieting79,Wieting80, Jin2015}.
 The conclusion drawn from the study \cite{Wieting79} was that the strength of the coupling between the chains was approximately one-fifth of the strength of the M$-$X bond within the chain.
 Thus, our results indicate that the maximum $T_c$ occurs along the quasi-one-dimensional linear chains of the ZrS$ _{3}$.

-In Fig. \ref{fig:AngDep}\textit{d} using thick lines, we show the dependence of the superfluid concentration, $n_s$, on the angle for different total concentrations, $n$, of the dipole excitons at temperatures at which the superfluidity is killed.
-In other words, we take $T_{c}$ at which superfluidity is killed when $\theta = 0$ ($a-$axis), then we keep $T_c$ constant and increase $\theta$ and calculate $n_s$.
+In Fig. \ref{fig:AngDep}(d) using thick lines, we show the dependence of the superfluid concentration, $n_s$, on the angle for different total concentrations, $n$, of the dipole excitons at temperatures at which the superfluidity is killed.
+In other words, we take $T_{c}$ at which superfluidity is killed when $\theta = 0$ ($a$ axis), then we keep $T_c$ constant and increase $\theta$ and calculate $n_s$.
 The concentration of the superfluid component increases with the increase of $\theta$ and achieves the maximum at $\theta = \pi/2$, which corresponds to chain direction.
-In addition, we show the angular dependence of the normal concentration $n_n$ that falls within a green shaded aria between the thick red solid and dashed blue curves obtained for $n=3 \times 10^{16}$ m$^{-2}$ at corresponding $T_c$.
+In addition, we show the angular dependence of the normal concentration $n_n$ that falls within a green shaded area between the thin red solid and dashed blue curves obtained for $n = 3$ $\times$ $10^{16}$ m$^{-2}$ at T$_c$=97 K and $n = 6$ $\times$ $10^{15}$ m$^{-2}$ at T$_c$=20 K, respectively.